rabeehcv/Java--Practice-and-Tasks/Notes.md

 Abstraction is achieved through:

 - Abstract classes: Define a blueprint for subclasses but cannot be instantiated.
+It can have abstract and non abstract methods.
-- Interfaces: Define a contract of methods that classes must implement.
-Interfaces define a contract of what a class should do, without specifying how it's done.
+- Interfaces: Define a methods that classes must implement.
+Interfaces define what a class should do, without specifying how it's done.
 This promotes abstraction by hiding implementation details.
+Interface can have only abstract methods.
 - Data hiding: Encapsulating data within classes and providing controlled access.